 - 54. The proposal does not intend to introduce new monitoring or evaluation mechanisms.
 Instead, the Ministry will rely on its existing forums with union bodies to address any issues or concerns.
 Any feedback on the new proposals will be integrated into these current systems and MBIE will continue to monitor all strikes. - 55.
-The school strike notification proposal is intended to be included in the Education and Training Amendment Bill (No.2), which is expected to pass by the end of 2025 (subject to Cabinet agreement).
+The school strike notification proposal is intended to be included in the Education and Training Amendment Bill (No.2), 9(2)(f)(iv) (subject to Cabinet agreement).
 The non-teaching specialist and support staff agreements expire in late 2024.
 The teaching and principal collective agreements expire on or before 2 July 2025, with the exception of the Kindergarten Teachers, Head Teachers, and Senior

-Teachers' Collective Agreement, which expires on 4 April 2026.18 Accordingly, this proposal is not anticipated to affect those processes due to the timing of the implementation of this proposal.
+Teachers' Collective Agreement, which expires on 4 April 2026.
+Accordingly, this proposal is not anticipated to affect those processes due to the timing of the implementation of this proposal.

-18 More information about collective agreements is available on the Ministry's website Collective agreements - Education in New Zealand.
+&lt;sup>18 More information about collective agreements is available on the Ministry's website Collective agreements - Education in New Zealand.